 In some instances, we submit patent applications directly with the USPTO as provisional patent applications.
 Provisional applications for patents were designed to provide a lower-cost first patent filing in the United States.
 Corresponding non-provisional patent applications must be filed not later than 12 months after the provisional application filing date.
 The corresponding non-provisional application benefits in that the priority date(s) of the patent application is/are the earlier provisional application filing date(s), and the patent term of the finally issued patent is calculated from the later non-provisional application filing date.
 This system allows us to obtain an early priority date, add material to the patent application(s) during the priority year, obtain a later start to the patent term and to delay prosecution costs, which may be useful in the event that we decide not to pursue examination in an application.
-We file U.S. non-provisional applications and Patent Cooperation Treaty, or PCT, applications that claim the benefit of the priority date of earlier filed provisional applications, when applicable.
+We file U.S. non-provisional applications, when applicable.
 The PCT system allows a single application to be filed within 12 months of the original priority date of the patent application, and to designate all of the 152 PCT member states in which national patent applications can later be pursued based on the international patent application filed under the PCT.
 The PCT searching authority performs a patentability search and issues a non-binding patentability opinion which can be used to evaluate the chances of success for the national applications in foreign countries prior to having to incur the filing fees.
-Although a PCT application does not issue as a patent, it allows the applicant to seek protection in any of the member states through national-phase applications.
+Although a PCT application does not issue as a patent, it allows the application in any of the member states through national-phase applications.